Get insider access

 The Turtle Beach Atlas Air have a generally flat sound profile that trends bright.
 Like many open-backs, they lack a little low bass, so explosions are robbed of some rumble.
 A boost in the high bass makes up for this a little, keeping effects like footsteps feeling immersive and soundtracks warm and enveloping.
 The mid-mids are a touch recessed, which could make voices feel a bit distant if not for the broad boost across the high-mids and low-treble that keeps dialogue clear and detailed even during busy fight scenes.
 However, a big peak in the mid-treble renders sibilants like S and T sounds piercing.

 The frequency response is almost identical when connected via Bluetooth or their wireless dongle, but activating the microphone shelves off the highest treble frequencies.
-As you can see here, the vocal boost preset amplifies mid-range frequencies, while the bass and treble boost preset amplifies the mid-bass as well as the low- and mid-treble.
-You can see the effect different Superhuman Hearing presets have on the sound here.
+As you can see in this graph, the vocal boost preset amplifies mid-range frequencies, while the bass and treble boost preset amplifies the mid-bass as well as the low- and mid-treble.
+You can see the effect different Superhuman Hearing presets have on the sound in this graph.
 Superhuman Hearing presets are designed to make it easier for FPS gamers to hear enemy movements like footsteps.

 7.8